BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique glass.

 Chips on important period glasses can often be filled with a resin which renders the damage inconspicuous.

 In the event of a break, avoid touching broken edges.
 This is because fingerprint residue can hamper the rebonding process.

 In all instances, seek professional help from a specialist dealer.

 To reduce the risk of accidents, remove any items of jewellery before cleaning.

 BADA recommend using a plastic bowl to wash antique glass, rather than a metal or ceramic sink.

-If you have to use a sink, make sure the tap spout is turned 90 degrees from the sink to avoid accidental contact.
+When using a sink, be sure the tap spout is turned 90 degrees from the basin to avoid accidental contact.

-Virtually all antique glass should be washed in water as hot as the hand will stand, with the addition of a little washing up liquid.
+Virtually all antique glass should be washed in water as hot as the hand will stand.
+You can also add a little washing up liquid.